1. 45 Better Ways to Say Please Find Attached My CV

 Sending a business proposal

-If you send a business proposal or offer services to a potential client, you might often include your CV to highlight your expertise and relevant experience.
+If you send a business proposal or offer services to a potential client, you might often include your CV to highlight your expertise and relevant experience (and that's where a good CV summary comes in handy, too).
 Mentioning that you attach your CV is helpful, especially since your recipients might not expect it.

 Applying for educational programs

-If you apply for educational programs or scholarships, you might want to provide your CV to demonstrate your academic achievements.
+If you apply for educational programs or scholarships, you might want to provide your CV to demonstrate your academic achievements (especially when having no work experience).
 Mentioning the attached CV helps navigate your email deftly and is useful for a recipient.

 Why not ‘Please find attached my CV’?